Time Zones in Belgium

 what is the dialing code for Belgium?

-what time zone abbreviation is used in Belgium?
+what languages are used in Belgium?